LarryNaaa/Technical-Summary/JWT.md

 ##### `configure(HttpSecurity http)` method
 a method where we can define which resources are public and which are secured:
 > + In our case, we set the `SIGN_UP_URL` endpoint and some routes(which suffix are png, jpg, html, css...) as being public and everything else as being secured.
-> + We also configure CORS (Cross-Origin Resource Sharing) support through `http.cors()` and disable CSRF(Cross-Site Request Forgery).
+> + We also configure CORS (Cross-Origin Resource Sharing) support through `http.cors()` and disable CSRF(Cross-Site Request Forgery) through `csrf().disable()`.
 > + We configure the session, it's a RESTful API and we want to use JWT, so the server should not hold a session, the `SessionCreationPolicy` should be STATELESS.
-> + We configure the exception handling.
+> + We configure the exception handling by using `.exceptionHandling().authenticationEntryPoint(unauthorizedHandler)`.

-In order to handle the exception, we need to create a new class called `JwtAuthenticationEntryPoint`, which implements `AuthenticationEntryPoint` , this class will display some massage when the users are fail for the authentication:
+In order to handle the exception, we need to create a new class called `JwtAuthenticationEntryPoint`, which implements `AuthenticationEntryPoint` , this class will display some massage to users instead of an error(401 unauthorized) when the users are fail for the authentication:
 ```java
 package com.jinyu.ppmtool.security;